no-am-man/Pleasance/README.md

 This project is open source.
 You can find the repository [here](https://github.com/no-am-man/Pleasance).

 ## 🙏 Version 3.0.0 is on Staging!
-This major update introduces the Altar of Creation, a real-time sacred space where souls in the Congregation can manifest generative art together.
+This major update introduces the Crucible of Creation, a real-time sacred space where souls in the Congregation can manifest generative art together.

 ## Core Philosophy